-We've currently reviewed 9 SteelSeries headphones.
-This brand is known for its gamer-oriented design focusing on low latency, sound reproduction, and microphone performance.
+We've currently tested 17 SteelSeries headphones.
+This brand is known for its gamer-oriented design that focuses on low latency, sound reproduction, and microphone performance.

 The SteelSeries are good gaming headphones.
 Most of their headphones have balanced audio reproduction and solid microphones, making them suitable for gaming with others.
-Generally well-built, SteelSeries only makes over-ear headphones; their unique ski-band headband is comfortable but might not be the best fit for everyone, especially those with large heads.
+Generally well-built, SteelSeries only makes over-ear headphones, and many of their designs have their unique ski-band headband for comfort.
+However, it may not be the best fit for everyone, especially large heads.

 Apr 27, 2022: Replaced the SteelSeries Arctis 7P+ with the SteelSeries Arctis 7+ Wireless as the 7+ have even more customization features than the 7P+, thanks to their Sonar software support.